ashzmi/test/README.md

 #Next Click on run all in order for you to RUN THE PROGRAMMING

 #Power BI
+#You can run the power BI dashboard by downloading the power bi data
+#Also download the power bi ecommerce to run the dashboard

 #REACT.
 Here you can access the simple user interphase dashboard
 [ConversionPilot_AI](https://conversion-pilot-ai.vercel.app/dashboard)